 Monday Evening Project: The Monday Evening Project is now in its fourth year.
 Each year we have recruited 50+ young people aged 15/16 and delivered catering, vehicle maintenance & hair and beauty courses.
 This is in partnership with the Inner South Area Committee (Leeds City Council)

 Youth & Activities: Our evening membership continues to grow and has exceeded 2700 members this year.
-We offer 98 activities each week at The Hunslet Club and 24 activities at other sites in the city.
-We have kept the cost at 50p for youth clubs and £1.50 for the majority (85%) of other activities.
-This price has not risen in the last 18 years.
+We offer over 98 activities each week at The Hunslet Club and 24 activities at other sites in the city.
+We have kept the cost at £1.50 for the majority (85%) of activities, while our youth clubs are free.
+The price of evening activity sessions has not risen in the last 18 years.

 Social Housing: We have purchased our fourth property for our social housing scheme.
 In all four properties are families connected to the club.
 We support the families by offering the property at a social rent